luizesser/chooseGCM/cran-comments.md

 and will take a long time.
 Also, the function now does not write automatically on the user's filespace.
 The user now must provide a path to save the downloaded files.
 I included low-resolution raw data on inst/extdata folder to make examples work.
 This lead me to unwrap them form dontrun as before.

+Nov 20th, 2024.
+Beni Altmann pointed out that we used T and F instead of TRUE and FALSE.
+We corrected the issue.
+Other considerations that we addressed was a vector named "t" and the dontrun issue previously mentioned that was changed to donttest.